neng88/Pr3_Collaboration_and_Competition/README.md

     - Windows (64-bit): [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P3/Tennis/Tennis_Windows_x86_64.zip)

 2. Place the file in the DRLND GitHub repository, in the `pr3_Collaboration_and_Competition/` folder, and unzip (or decompress) the file.

+## Instructions

+Follow the instructions in `Tennis.ipynb` to get started with training your own agent!